-The effective date of an Act or portion of an Act can be delayed if the Act is linked to the adoption of a legislatively referred measure.
+The effective date of an Act or the operative date of a portion of an Act can be delayed if the Act is linked to the adoption of a legislatively referred measure.
 If the people adopt the legislatively referred measure, that measure and the Act or portion linked to it take effect 30 days after the election.
 The linked Act usually contains enabling legislation needed for implementation of the legislatively referred measure.
-Place the conditional referral provision at either the beginning or the end of a bill.
+Place the provision that conditions effect or operation on the referred measure at either the beginning or the end of a bill.
 Specify the pertinent election (regular general, primary or special) and the effect on the bill of the election outcome.
 Some examples follow: